Centennial Public School

 Running Club Update!

 We’re proud to celebrate a fantastic running season for our Grade 3–6 students!
-Runners have been coming out to recess and after-school practices over the past few weeks and have shown dedication, perseverance, and school spirit every step of the way.
-It’s been wonderful to see their growth, teamwork, and enthusiasm throughout the season.
-Select students have now been invited to participate in the upcoming LCVI Road Race on May 6th at Loyalist Collegiate and Vocational Institute.
-Details for those participating have been shared on School Day.
-Congratulations to all of our runners on an incredible season-and best of luck to those competing at LCVI!
+Our Centennial PS team participated in the LCVI Road Race and we couldn't be more proud of their accomplishments.
+They have been coming out to recess and after-school practices over the past few weeks and their dedication, perseverance, and school spirit were demonstrated on race day. every step of the way.
+It’s been wonderful to see their growth.
+Way to go COMETS!!!

 FAMILY ENGAGEMENT & CLIMATE SURVEY: